githubtraining/introduction-to-github/responses/open-a-pr.md

 ### :keyboard: Activity: Create a pull request

-1. From the "Pull requests" tab, click **New pull request**
+1. Open a pull request using [this shortcut]({{ url }}) or manually as follows:
-1. In the "base:" drop-down menu, make sure the "master" branch is selected
+    - From the "Pull requests" tab, click **New pull request**
-1. In the "compare:" drop-down menu, select "{{ branch | remove: 'refs/heads/' }}"
+    - In the "base:" drop-down menu, make sure the "master" branch is selected
-1. Click **Create pull request**
+    - In the "compare:" drop-down menu, select "{{ branch | remove: 'refs/heads/' }}"
 1. When you’ve selected your branch, enter a title for your pull request.
 For example `Add {{ user.username }}'s file`
 1. The next field helps you provide a description of the changes you made.
 Feel free to add a description of what you’ve accomplished so far.
 As a reminder, you have: created a branch, created a file and made a commit, and opened a pull request
 1. Click **Create pull request**